siennathesane/cesiumdb/README.md

 ### BYOHLC

 CesiumDB does let you bring your own hybrid logical clock implementation.
 This is useful if you have a specific HLC implementation you want to use, or if you want to use a different clock entirely.
 This is done by implementing the `HLC` trait and passing it to the `CesiumDB` constructor.
 However, if you can provide a more precise clock than the provided one, please submit an issue or PR so we can all benefit from it.

+## To Do's

+- [ ] Investigate the point at which we can no longer `mmap` a physical device.
+Theoretically, even without swap space, I can `mmap` a 1TiB physical device to the filesystem implementation.
+But I feel like shit gets real weird.
+Unfortunately I don't have the ability to test it so volunteers would be great!
+- [ ] Figure out how hard it would be to support `no_std` for the embedded workloads.
+I suspect it would require a custom variation of `std::collections::BinaryHeap`, which would be... difficult lol